 One of the biggest reason to use Scratch, is community.
-Students can share and learn from people around the world (10? million projects and counting are online), and teachers can learn from the vast supportive teacher community that shares lesson plans and best practices.
+Students can share and learn from people around the world (millions of projects), and teachers can learn from the vast supportive teacher community that shares lesson plans and best practices.
 It comes with sound research and pedagogy from MIT.
-Some other reasons to use Scratch are below under 'Why Scratch'

 My Scratch FAQ for use with students (answers to some common questions)